-Reasonable Accommodation is any modification or adjustment that enables a qualified student or applicant with a disability to enjoy equal educational or employment opportunities and participate fully in all activities. programs and Reasonable accommodation must address the particular disability and shall not impose an undue burden on the University or produce a fundamental alteration of the University's programs or services.
+A Reasonable Accommodation is any modification or adjustment that enables a qualified student or applicant with a disability to enjoy equal educational or employment opportunities and participate fully in all programs and activities.
+Reasonable accommodation must address the particular disability and shall not impose an undue burden on the University or produce a fundamental alteration of the University's programs or services.